You are here:

 Northern Red Oak, sourced from Appalachian and Northern regions, typically presents warmer tan and wheat tones with subtle light pink undertones.
 The grain tends to be straighter and tighter, creating a refined and consistent appearance from board to board.

-Southern Red Oak, grown in longer Southern growing seasons, often carries stronger pink and red tones with a more pronounced, open grain pattern.
-Natural variation is more noticeable across a load, resulting in a more rustic, less uniform visual character.
+Southern Red Oak, grown in longer Southern growing seasons, often carries more pink and red tones with a more pronounced, wide grain pattern.
+Natural variation is more noticeable across a unit, resulting in more color variations, less uniform grain and overall visual character.
+Multiple sub-species adds to the variable appearance that you don’t see in Northern production.

 In practical terms, the contrast appears in three ways: